-PAPER 1: Principles of Computer Science 50% (75 marks), 1hr 30 written paper

-This paper includes five compulsory questions, each focused on one of the first five aims and objectives.
-The questions consist of multiple-choice, short-, mediumand extended-open response, tabular and diagrammatic items.

-The Five Aims and Objectives

-- Topic 1: Computational thinking understanding of what algorithms are, what they are used for and how they work; ability to follow, amend and write algorithms; ability to construct truth tables. - Topic 2: Data understanding of binary, data representation, data storage and compression. - Topic 3: Computers understanding of hardware and software components of computer systems and characteristics of programming languages. - Topic 4: Networks understanding of computer networks and network security. - Topic 5: Issues and impact awareness of emerging trends in computing technologies, and the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.
+PAPER 1: Principles of Computer Science 50% (75 marks), Ihr 30mins written paper PAPER 2: Applications of Computational Thinking 50% (75 marks), 2hrs on-screen examination This paper includes five compulsory questions, each focused on one of the first five aims and objectives.
+The questions consist of multiple-choice, short-, This practical paper, completed on-screen, requires students to design, write, test and refine programs in order to solve problems using Python 3. medium- and extended-open response, tabular and diagrammatic items.
+This assessment consists of six compulsory questions.
+The Five Aims and Objectives The Sixth Aim and Objective Topic 1: Computational thinking - understanding of what algorithms are, what they are This paper will assess Topic 6: Problem solving with programming. used for and how they work; ability to follow, amend and write algorithms; ability to construct truth tables The main focus of this paper is: Topic 2: Data - understanding of binary, data representation, data storage and compression understanding what algorithms are, what they are used for and how they work in relation to creating programs Topic 3: Computers - understanding of hardware and software components of computer systems and understanding how to decompose and analyse problems characteristics of programming languages ability to read, write, refine and evaluate Topic 4: Networks - understanding of computer networks and network security programs.
+Topic 5: Issues and impact - awareness of emerging trends in computing technologies, and the impact of computing on individuals, society and the environment, including ethical, legal and ownership issues.